All Episodes

 Yeah, dude.

-Like a long time ago, people cared about that, but that's totally normal now, dude.
+Like, a long time ago, people cared about that, but that's totally normal now, dude.

-It's just an emotional experience.
+This is just an emotional experience.

 He's like, really?

-Some ghost has been waiting forever to come out of the closet, and he finally gets it through a Ouija board, and you're like, dude, nobody cares.
+Some ghost has been waiting forever to come out of the closet and he finally gets it through a Ouija board.

-Dude, Everybody John is gay.
+Everybody, John is gay.

-He's like, all right, thank you.
+He's like, all right, thanks.

 70% of people are gay, dude.